LoginRadius/docs/content/guide/emailpassword-login/index.md

 ![alt_text](images/templates.png "image_tooltip")

-#### Verification Email

-The Verification Email is sent to your consumer when they first register on your application.
+* **Verification Email**: The Verification Email is sent to your consumer when they first register on your application.
 This email contains a link that will need to be clicked to verify their email address.

-#### Forgot Password Email

-The Forgot Password Email is sent to your consumer when they request to reset their password.
+* **Forgot Password Email**: The Forgot Password Email is sent to your consumer when they request to reset their password.
 This email contains a link that will need to be clicked to reset their password.

 ### Step 4